-I will be accepting Ph.D. applicants for entry in Fall 2014.
+I will be accepting Ph.D. applications for entry in Fall 2016.

 Broadly, my research program considers how family relationships are shaped by individual characteristics and larger cultural and socioeconomic contexts to influence parental well-being, parenting and coparenting behaviors, and early childhood social and emotional development.
 My focus is on identification of family strengths among disadvantaged families.

-Specifically, my research examines how significant adults, including fathers and grandmothers, influence early childhood development, directly, through interactions with the child, and indirectly, through relationships with the mother.
+Specifically, my research focuses on understanding how adults, including parents, support network members and grandmothers, influence young children directly through interactions with children, and indirectly through relationships with each other.
 Considering other family members or adults who play significant support and caregiving roles is especially relevant to child development in disadvantaged and ethnic minority communities.

 Barnett, M.A. & Scaramella, L.V.
 (2013).
 Parenting and child sex differences in behavior problems among African American preschoolers: A within-family sibling design.
 Journal of Family Psychology, 27, 773-783.